Israel Partridge of True Adventure Sports (left), and his friends,

 disaster.
 Please pray for them, their teams, and for those they are helping recover.
 Below are some of the stories we heard while in Rainsville.
 I will post stories about Tuscaloosa and Pell City later this week.

-passed, people began to move
+passed, people began to move around again.
+They got in

 their cars and headed out… some, after holing up to ride out the storm, headed